Full-time: 3 years, Part-time: Up to 6 years †

 See marketing in a new light

 Gain a thorough foundation in marketing, business and multi-disciplinary aspects of consumer psychology.
-Immerse yourself in social psychology and explore fascinating topics such as addictive behaviour and ethics.
+Immerse yourself in social psychology and explore fascinating topics such as ethics and consumption behaviour.

 This Marketing (Consumer Psychology) degree captures how consumer psychology impacts on the success of marketing strategies and campaigns which ‘hardwire’ the consumer to buy - and keep on buying.
 You'll also consider how public sector organisations and charities can best get their messages across.